inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Evaluating an expression language

 We're going to start with a simple expression language: addition, subtraction, multiplication, just enough to illustrate some concepts.
-This is a naive representation of a recursive expression language that uses boxed pointers to handle the recursive case.
-If you're not familiar with boxed pointers, a `Box<A>` is just the Rust way of storing a pointer to some value of type `A` - think of it as a box with a value of type `A` inside it.
-If you're curious, there's [more documentation here](https://doc.rust-lang.org/std/boxed/index.html).
+You've probably seen something like this before, but if not, it's just a way to represent simple arithmetic as a tree of expressions.
+For example, an expression like `1 * 2 - 3` would be written as (pseudocode) `Mul(1, Sub(2, 3))`.

 ```rust
 #[derive(Debug, Clone)]